angelleye/paypal-woocommerce/readme.txt

 * If you are unsure, you may need to [contact PayPal](https://www.paypal.com/us/webapps/helpcenter/helphub/home/) and request the information.
 Just let them know you need to enable a Payments Pro plugin on your website, but you're unsure whether you should use Website Payments Pro 3.0(DoDirectPayment) or Payments Pro 2.0 (PayFlow).
 They can confirm which one you need to use.

 == Changelog ==

+= 1.1.6.3.4 - 06.29.2015 =
+* Fix - Resolves an issue causing some 3rd party plugins to conflict and keep plugin options from loading correctly.
+* Fix - Replaces the use of WPLANG throughout the plugin with get_local() and eliminates PHP notices.

 = 1.1.6.3.3 - 06.26.2015 =
 * Fix - Resolves a problem where Express Checkout orders were not getting saved to a logged in  users account.